cesarfelip3/icase/app/webroot/card/README.md

     width : 88mm, for example
     height : 150mm, for exmaple

     price : the single page design and print price, for front and back for 1 paper

+    thumbnails : save template thumbnails, small one, and large one output : save PDF file name

 Update